alembic/alembic/doc/source/examples.rst

 Namespaces
 ----------

-Each module has a namespace which is similar to the name of the module itself, but shortened for brevity.
+Each module has a namespace which is similar to the name of the module itself.

 .. toctree::
    :maxdepth: 2